 What is ERISA?
-The Employee
+The Employee Retirement Income

-employees receive the pension and other benefits promised by their employers.
+receive the pension and other benefits promised by their employers.

 ERISA also incorporates and is tied to Internal Revenue

-to provide retirement and other benefits to
+to provide retirement and other benefits to their employees.
+Most

-rank-and-file employees.
+employees.
 ERISA has a complex series of rules that cover pension,

-profit-sharing, stock bonus, and most “welfare benefit plans,” such as health
+profit-sharing, stock bonus, and most “welfare benefit plans,” such

-plans.
+affect employee benefit plans.
 An employer's responsibilities under

 ERISA vary depending on the type of plan involved.